MistaDonuts/NewTest/README.md

-# os_sim
+# Dev_Sim
-Operating Systems project simulating a process and device manager.
+Project simulating a device and process manager for class